ucrdatacenter/projects/Environmental Science/STOWA project/Asellus Aquaticus/README.md

 ### RESEARCH FOCUS
-   Distribution of Asellus aquaticus in relation to Nitrite pollution
+   Distribution of Asellus aquaticus in relation to Nitrite

+### Literature
+   Alonso, A., & Camargo, J. A. (2006).
+Toxicity of nitrite to three species of freshwater invertebrates.
+Environmental Toxicology: An International Journal, 21(1), 90-94.